GRAAL-Research/deepparse/docs/source/index.rst

     - "Orientation": for the street orientation (e.g. west, east)
     - "GeneralDelivery": for other delivery information

-Retrain a model
+Retrain a Model
 ***************
-see `here <https://github.com/GRAAL-Research/deepparse/blob/master/examples/fine_tuning.py>`_ for a complete example.
+See `this <https://github.com/GRAAL-Research/deepparse/blob/master/examples/fine_tuning.py>`_ for a complete example.

 .. code-block:: python